Academic Department Liaisons

 You may submit an article request form.

-A good way to submit book requests is via WorldCat.
-Find the item you need, click on the ILL button, fill in the information about yourself, and submit.
+A good way to submit book requests is via WorldCat Local.
+Find the item you need, click on Request Item through Interlibrary Loan, fill in the information about yourself, and submit.
+Tip: In the results list, you may want to change "Sort By" to Relevance Only.
 There is also a book request form.

 Class requirements/textbooks are not eligible for interlibrary loan.